 - A) Description: alpha 2 adrenergic agonist. - B) Indications: true centrally mediated spasticity, musculoskeletal disorders.
-As of the time of this guideline writing, formulations of tizanidine have been FDA approved for the management of spasticity in spinal cord injury and multiple sclerosis. - C) Major Contraindications: concurrent use with ciprofloxacin (Cipro, Proquin) or fluvoxamine (Luvox); or hepatic disease.
+As of the time of this guideline writing, formulations of tizanidine have been FDA approved for the management of spasticity in spinal cord injury and multiple sclerosis. - C) Major Contraindications: concurrent use with ciprofloxacin (Cipro, Proquin) or fluvoxamine (Luvox); or hepatic disease. - D) Dosing and Time to Therapeutic Effect: 4 mg/day orally and gradually increase in 2-4 mg increments on an individual basis over 2 to 4 weeks; maintenance, 8 mg orally every 6 to 8 hr (max dose 36 mg/day). - E) Major Side Effects: hypotension, sedation, hepatotoxicity, hallucinations and psychosis, dry mouth.

-- D) Dosing and Time to Therapeutic Effect: 4 mg/day orally and gradually increase in 2-4 mg increments on an individual basis over 2 to 4 weeks; maintenance, 8 mg orally every 6 to 8 hr (max dose 36 mg/day). - E) Major Side Effects: hypotension, sedation, hepatotoxicity, hallucinations and psychosis, dry mouth. - F) Drug Interactions: Alcohol can increase sedation, and concurrent use with ciprofloxacin or fluvoxamine is contraindicated.
+F) Drug Interactions: Alcohol can increase sedation, and concurrent use with ciprofloxacin or fluvoxamine is contraindicated.
 Several other medications increase tizanidine plasma concentrations (e.g., oral contraceptives, verapamil, and cimetidine).
-Use with caution with other alpha agonists and other antihypertensives as they may increase the risk of hypotension. - G) Laboratory Monitoring: hepatic function, blood pressure. - j.
+Use with caution with other alpha agonists and other antihypertensives as they may increase the risk of hypotension.

+- G) Laboratory Monitoring: hepatic function, blood pressure. - j.
 Smoking Cessation Medications and Treatment: Tobacco dependence is chronic and may require repeated attempts to quit.
 All smoking cessation programs should be accompanied by behavioral support which may include practical counseling sessions and social support, which usually includes telephone follow-up.
 A variety of medications have been used including Bupropion SR, nicotine patches, gum, inhaler, lozenges or nasal spray, and varenicline.
 When nicotine supplements are used, cotinine testing will be positive.
-Urine anabasine or exhaled carbon monoxide 5 ppm or less may be used to check tobacco abstinence.
+Urine anabasine or exhaled carbon monoxide 5 ppm or less may be used to check tobacco abstinence (Fiore et al., 2008).

-There is some evidence that among adults motivated to quit smoking, 12 weeks of open-label treatment including counseling and one of the following: nicotine patch, varenicline, or combination nicotine replacement therapy (nicotine patch and nicotine lozenge) are equally effective in assisting motivated smokers to quit smoking over a period of one year.
+There is some evidence that among adults motivated to quit smoking, 12 weeks of open-label treatment including counseling and one of the following: nicotine patch, varenicline, or combination nicotine replacement therapy (nicotine patch and nicotine lozenge) are equally effective in assisting motivated smokers to quit smoking over a period of one year (Baker et al., 2016).

-There is some evidence that among adults motivated to quit smoking, abrupt smoking cessation is the more effective method that leads to lasting abstinence over a period of 4 weeks to 6 months compared to gradual cessation, even for smokers who initially prefer to quit by gradual reduction.
+There is some evidence that among adults motivated to quit smoking, abrupt smoking cessation is the more effective method that leads to lasting abstinence over a period of 4 weeks to 6 months compared to gradual cessation, even for smokers who initially prefer to quit by gradual reduction (Lindson-Hawley et al., 2016).

-Evidence Statements Regarding Smoking Cessation Medications and Treatment Some Evidence Evidence Statement There is some evidence that among adults motivated to quit smoking, 12 weeks of open-label treatment including counseling and one of the following: nicotine patch, varenicline, or combination nicotine replacement therapy (nicotine patch and nicotine lozenge) are equally effective in assisting motivated smokers to quit smoking over a period of one year.
-Design Randomized clinical trial There is some evidence that among adults motivated to quit smoking, abrupt smoking cessation is the more Randomized controlled non-inferiority trial k.
+Evidence Statements Regarding Smoking Cessation Medications and Treatment Some Evidence Evidence Statement Citation Design Among adults motivated to quit smoking, 12 weeks of open- label treatment including counseling and one of the following: nicotine patch, varenicline, or combination nicotine replacement therapy (nicotine patch and nicotine lozenge) are equally effective in assisting motivated smokers to quit smoking over a period of one year.
+(Baker et al., 2016) Randomized clinical trial Among adults motivated to quit smoking, abrupt smoking cessation is the more effective method that leads to lasting abstinence over a period of 4 weeks to 6 months compared to gradual cessation, even for smokers who initially prefer to quit by gradual reduction.
+(Lindson-Hawley et al., 2016) Randomized controlled non-inferiority trial k.
 Topical Drug Delivery:

-Evidence Statements Regarding Smoking Cessation Medications and Treatment Some Evidence, continued effective method that leads to lasting abstinence over a period of 4 weeks to 6 months compared to gradual cessation, even for smokers who initially prefer to quit by gradual reduction.